NemetvolGabesz/bde-rev2-zmk-config/README.md

 ## Instructions

-1. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so you can edit it.
+1. You will need to [sign up for a GitHub account](https://github.com/signup), and [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) so you can edit it.
 2. Navigate to the **Actions** tab and click the "I understand my workflows, go ahead and run them" button to enable builds.
    ![Actions tab with "I understand my workflows" button](https://aws1.discourse-cdn.com/github/original/2X/8/8a28c79db26e3c2d82f2d0694ae0762b2ef7763b.png)
 3. Edit the [config/bde_rev2.conf](config/bde_rev2.conf) to enable/disable features.
 Edit [config/bde_rev2.keymap](config/bde_rev2.keymap) to change the keymap.
 Lastly, make sure the [build.yaml](build.yaml) file has your board in the "boards" list.
 4. After committing your changes, your firmware will begin compiling.
 Assuming there are no typos or other problems, it will eventually be [downloadable from the Actions tab](https://zmk.dev/docs/user-setup#installing-the-firmware).
 5. [Flash the firmware](https://zmk.dev/docs/user-setup#flashing-uf2-files) that matches the board you're using, e.g. `bde_rev2-nice_nano_v2-zmk.uf2` for a nice!nano v2.

-## Quick Questions
+## Common Questions/Problems

 ### There was an error and the build didn't finish.